 All three forms of diabetes display similar symptoms — with the most common symptoms listed below.

 If your dog frequently urinates throughout the day it could be a symptom of diabetes in dogs.
 Increased urination is caused by excess glucose which is not processed normally, so your dog will try to get rid of it by urinating.
 Frequent urination also causes extreme thirst.

 Weight Loss or Weight Gain

 Weight fluctuation may be caused by a few things.
-If your dog is losing weight, it might be because of lack of activity due to lethargy.
+If your dog is losing weight, it might be because of a lack of activity due to lethargy.
 On the other hand, a diabetic dog may not be able to burn as much sugar as it should because of insulin deficiency.
 If you notice your dog’s weight changing and there are no probable causes for it, it could be a sign of diabetes.